Ed Sheeran: Legal issues

+Sheeran has faced accusations of plagiarism with regard to chord progression and other elements of his music.
+However, tort actions which have reached a jury have all been decided in Sheeran's favour.

 In 2017, Sheeran settled out of court over claims his song "Photograph" was a "note-for-note" copy of the chorus in the song "Amazing" by X Factor UK winner Matt Cardle.
 Sheeran later regretted the decision to settle, saying that it was done on the advice of his lawyers who thought the case was "more trouble than it was worth".
-He said he regretted settling the claim for "Photograph" not because of the money involved, but because it changed his relationship with the song.
+He said he regretted settling the claim not because of the money involved, but because it changed his relationship with the song.
 He said: "I didn't play 'Photograph' for ages after that.
 I just stopped playing it.
-I felt weird about it, it kind of made me feel dirty."
+I felt weird about it, it kind of made me feel dirty".
 He also thought that settling the case opened a floodgate of claims, including the "Shape of You" lawsuit.

 In 2018, legal action was brought against Sheeran, Sony/ATV Music Publishing and Atlantic Records by the estate and heirs of the late producer Ed Townsend, who co-wrote the song "Let's Get It On" with Marvin Gaye.
 US District Judge Louis Stanton rejected Sheeran's call in 2019 for dismissal of a legal case accusing him of copying parts of the song in "Thinking Out Loud".
 Stanton said that a jury should decide but that he found "substantial similarities between several of the two works' musical elements".
 A previous case by Townsend's estate was dismissed without prejudice in February 2017.

+The case, closely followed by those in music and legal circles, went to trial in New York in April 2023.
+Sheeran's lawyers argued that while the two songs have similar "building blocks" and a specific chord progression, such features are true for many pop songs, and the jury found in favour of Sheeran with a unanimous verdict.
+After winning the trial, Sheeran said: "These chords are common building blocks which were used to create music long before 'Let's Get It On' was written and will be used to create music long after we are all gone".
+The legal battle continued for years, with appeals attempting to revive the case.
+However, in June 2025, the US Supreme Court declined to hear an appeal, effectively ending the dispute and upholding the previous rulings in Sheeran’s favour.

-Sheeran was taken to court in March 2022 for a copyright lawsuit over "Shape of You".
+Sheeran was taken also to court in March 2022 for a copyright lawsuit over "Shape of You".
 Musicians Sami Chokri and Ross O'Donoghue alleged that the song infringed "particular lines and phrases" of their 2015 composition "Oh Why".
-Sheeran won the case, with Mr Justice Zacaroli ruling he "neither deliberately nor subconsciously" copied a phrase from Oh Why when writing Shape of You.
+Sheeran won the case, with Mr Justice Zacaroli ruling he "neither deliberately nor subconsciously" copied a phrase from "Oh Why" when writing "Shape of You".